Breastfeeding while Sick

 Sick and breastfeeding?
-Should mom continue breastfeeding when sick?
+Should mom continue to breastfeed while ill?

 will be exposed to your germs, but when you breastfeed antibodies are

-transferred to baby that can help fight off the cold or flu.
+transferred to your baby that can help fight off the cold or flu.

 Your milk is also always available and at the perfect temperature.